bowang-lab/OCAT/vignettes/trajectory/Trajectory_tutorial.md

-## Trajectory and pseudotime inference with HSMM example
+## Trajectory and pseudotime inference with the HSMM dataset
 We demonstrate how OCAT infers trajectory and pseudotime using the human skeletal muscle myoblast (HSMM) dataset from Tran and Bader (2020).

 ## Table of Contents